simonebraga/progetto_ingegneria_del_software_2019/Deliverables/JAR packages/README.md

 -serverIp (IP address of the server)
 -clientIp (IP address of the client.
 Specify this if server.jar is not running on the same machine of client.jar)

+To run automatically client.jar with the GUI interface and the CLI interface (clientIp and serverIp are default, so they are set on localhost) there are two bash files, client_cli.sh and client_gui.sh.

 ### server.jar options
 .jar file must be run using the following command
 java -jar server.jar